openid/fapi/FAPI_2_0_Baseline_Profile.md

 control indicator of when to clear the authorization code cache if one is used.

-**NOTE**: The restriction on the use of refresh token rotation is to address operational issues that have had a large impact in ecosystems using FAPI 1
+**NOTE**: The restriction on the use of refresh token rotation is to address operational issues that have had a large impact in ecosystems implementing refresh token rotation.

 **NOTE**: To enable an interoperable solution to consent management it is anticipated that future versions of this specification will reference the FAPI WG's Grant Management API.